Saving Electricity home

 Grass-fed beef is not the answer for a whole host of reasons, the most important being that there is not nearly enough grazing land in the U.S. to raise as much beef as Americans currently eat.

-Food choices are so important that the typical American could save more carbon by going vegetarian than by giving up flying.
-Vegans do even better, saving two-and-a-half times as much carbon. (source) That's why I list Food higher in the calculator than flying.
+Food choices are so important that the typical American could save more much carbon by going vegetarian than by giving up flying.
+Vegans do even better, saving twice as much carbon. (source) That's why I list Food higher in the calculator than flying.
 It's also one of the easier lifestyle factors to change.
 It's easy to choose a bean burrito instead of a hamburger.
 It's not as easy to get from New York to California without flying.

 One buzzword these days is buying locally-produced food, so that it takes less energy to transport.
 While it can't hurt to buy local, it's a small drop in the bucket compared to the effect as going vegetarian or vegan.
 Transportation of food to the store accounts for only 4% of the greenhouse emissionsn involved in producing the food.
 A scientist who analyzed food energy in a research paper concludes, "Buying local is not as important as what you eat."
 In other words, it's much, much better to buy a pound of carrots shipped from far away than a pound of locally-produced beef.
 (New Scientist reviews the research paper, Actual research paper, source for the quote)